-Let's see show how this kind of knowledge can be used to predict or reconstruct missing information.
+Let's see show how this kind of knowledge representation can be used to predict or reconstruct missing information.
 Neural networks of this sort build internal models of the statistical structure of the ensemble they are exposed to.
+They can discover "2nd order statistics".
+But they are limited because only pairwise product information is encoded.